The following article provides an overview of covid-19 mortality per country.

 A) Excess Mortality Per Country

 The following live chart, developed by Ariel Karlinsky and Dmitry Kobak, shows excess mortality per country, compared to the extrapolated 2015-19 baseline, since the beginning of the pandemic.
-In most Western countries, the covid pandemic increased mortality by about 5% to 20% until March 2021, but in some Latin American countries, mortality increased by up to 100%.
+In most Western countries, the covid pandemic increased annual mortality by about 5% to 20%, but in some Latin American countries, mortality increased by up to 80%.

 These figures refer to all-cause excess mortality and may include non-covid excess deaths.
-Official data from the US and the UK indicate that in some countries, up to one third of all excess deaths may not be due to covid, but due to indirect effects of the pandemic and lockdowns.
+Data from the US and the UK indicate that in some countries, up to one third of all excess deaths may have been not due to covid, but due to indirect effects of the pandemic and lockdowns.
+International economic disruptions may have pushed up to 150 million people into extreme poverty and hunger.

-Covid mortality depends on the infected population proportion as well as on demographics (e.g. age structure) and health indicators (e.g. cardiovascular disease prevalence).
-By the end of 2020, infection attack rates ranged between 10% and 30% in most Western countries and between 25% and 50% in many Latin American countries.
-The following chart shows the infection attack rate per country in December 2020, i.e. in the midst of the second wave.
+Covid mortality depends on the infection rate as well as on demographics (e.g. age structure) and health indicators (e.g. cardiovascular disease prevalence).
+By the end of 2020, total infection rates ranged between 10% and 30% in most Western countries and between 25% and 50% in many Latin American countries.
+The following chart shows the total infection rate per country by December 2020, i.e. in the midst of the second wave.
 (See also: The SeroTracker).

 B) Impact on Life Expectancy